OpenOmics/nanite/docs/usage/run.md

 > **Use Conda/mamba instead of Singularity.**
 > *type: boolean flag*
 >
 > Use Conda/Mamba instead of Singularity.
 By default, the pipeline uses singularity for handling required software dependencies.
-This option overrides that behavior, and it will use Conda or mamba instead of Singularity.
+This option overrides that behavior, and it will use Conda/mamba instead of Singularity.
 The use of Singuarity and Conda are mutually exclusive.
-Please note that conda or mamba must be in your $PATH prior to running the pipeline.
+Please note that conda and mamba must be in your $PATH prior to running the pipeline.
+This option will build a conda environment on the fly prior to the pipeline's execution.
+As so, this step requires internet access.
+To run nanite in an offline mode with conda, please see the `--conda-env-name` option below.
 >
 > ***Example:*** `--use-conda`

+---
+  `--conda-env-name CONDA_ENV_NAME`
+> **Use an existing conda environment.**
+> *type: str*
+>
+> Use an existing conda environment.
+This option allows nanite to run with conda in an offline mode.
+If you are using conda without this option, the pipeline will build a conda environment on the fly prior to the its execution.
+Building a conda environment can sometimes be slow, as it downloads dependencies from the internet, so it may make sense to build it once and re-use it.
+This will also allow you to use conda/mamba in an offline mode.
+If you  have already built a named conda environment with the supplied yaml file, then you can directly use it with this option.
+Please provide the name of the conda environment that was specifically built for the nanite pipeline.
+>
+> To create a reusable conda/mamba environment with the name `nanite`, please run the following mamba command:
+> ```bash
+> # Creates a reusable conda
+> # environment called nanite
+> mamba env create -f workflow/envs/nanite.yaml.
+> ```

+> ***Example:*** `--conda-env-name nanite`

 ### 2.4 Miscellaneous options
 Each of the following arguments are optional, and do not need to be provided.